Koziegłowy – castle

 Architecture

-The castle was erected among marshy meadows of a swampy valley, east of the town.
-A small hill on which it was located from the north and east was surrounded by Sarni Stok stream.
-It was built of limestones, and its defensive walls were arranged on a rectangular plan with dimensions of 50×25 meters.
-Walls had a thickness of up to 1.4 meters.
-In the western part of the inner courtyard, a residential building was erected on a rectangular plan with a width of 8 meters, length could not be determined.
-On the eastern side of the building stretched a cobbled courtyard.
-The entrance to the castle was from the east and led through the gatehouse tower, attached from the outside to the perimeter wall.
-It was erected on a square plan with a side of 9 meters and was reinforced with buttresses.
-The tower walls were up to 2.4 meters thick.
-A 125-meter long dike was leading to the gate.
+The castle was built of limestone and its defensive walls were arranged on a rectangular plan measuring 50 x 25 meters.
+It were up to 1.4 meters thick at the ground floor.
+Within the circuit, in the western part of the ward, a residential building was placed on a rectangular plan, 8 meters wide and about twice as long.
+On the eastern side of the building, there was a paved courtyard.
+The entrance to the castle was from the east and led through the gatehouse, attached from the outside to the perimeter wall.
+It was built on a square plan with a sides of 9 meters and reinforced with buttresses, despite the fact that its walls at the ground level were quite thick, about 2.4 meters.
+A 125-meter-long causeway led to the gate.

 Current state